SELECTION OF QUESTIONS AND ANSWERS

 Forget about learning advanced chi kung, kungfu or meditation at present.
 Get well first.

 If you learn from us in Shaolin Wahnam, enroll for the most basic course, which you will probably find more advanced than what you have imagined or than what you see elsewhere.
 This statement may make some people angry, but it is true.
-See http://www.shaolin.org for my intensive courses, and http://www.shaolin.org/general/instructors-list.html for our list of certified instructors.
+See my website for my intensive courses, and for our List of Instructors.

 If you learn from us, you should make your aim not just to avoid making mistakes in your practice, but to realize good health, vitality, longevity and spiritual joy.